Spout Springs Ski Resort is permanently closed.

 We recently ranked all of Oregon's ski resorts, so you can see where Spout Springs stacks up against all its nearby ski hills!

 Spout Springs is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Spout Springs Ski Resort.
+Unfortunately, none of those passes work with Spout Springs Ski Resort.
 To purchase season passes, you'll need to visit Spout Springs's website.

 There are numerous options to stay at Spout Springs around the resort.
 Check out the available options with the form below.